Explore Japan's feudal past, classic crafts and a beautiful mountain gorge

 More than a million people journey to see Kakunodate's thousands of cherry trees bloom , making it one of the country's most famous hanami or cherry blossom viewing spots.
 The blossoms that line the streets and river banks are at their best during late April or early May.

 The weeping cherry trees in the samurai district were planted in the 17th century, brought back from Kyoto by local samurai families.
-With their melancholy beauty, these cherry blossom trees granted the families even greater status amongst the locals.
 Stroll under the blooms in the streets of the samurai quarter for an authentic cherry blossom viewing experience.

-Somei yoshino cherry trees, the most common variety in Japan, with their full light pink blossoms, were also planted along the Hinokinai River, a popular picnic spot during full bloom.
+Somei yoshino cherry trees along the Hinokinai River turn the river pink in full bloom.
 Bring some food and drink to the riverbank and join the locals to party under the gently falling petals.

 History comes alive